Digu01/Data-Engineering-Zoomcamp/data-engineering-capstone-project/README.md

 Create a scatter plot that shows apartment price ("price_aprox_usd") as a function of apartment size ("surface_covered_in_m2").
 Be sure to label your x-axis "Area [sq meters]" and y-axis "Price [USD]".
 Your plot should have the title "Mexico City: Price vs. Area".
 Use Matplotlib (plt).

+Use your model to generate a Series of predictions for X_test.
+When you submit your predictions to the grader, it will calculate the mean absolute error for your model.

+Create a scatter plot that shows apartment price ("price_aprox_usd") as a function of apartment size ("surface_covered_in_m2").
+Be sure to label your x-axis "Area [sq meters]" and y-axis "Price [USD]".
+Your plot should have the title "Mexico City: Price vs. Area".
+Use Matplotlib (plt).

+Create a horizontal bar chart that shows the 10 most influential coefficients for your model.
+Be sure to label your x- and y-axis "Importance [USD]" and "Feature", respectively, and give your chart the title "Feature Importances for Apartment Price".
+Use pandas.